 5: Can you be diabetic?

 If you use insulin through injections you will be disqualified.
 On the other hand, it's okay if you take tablets that are used for the mild form or early stage of diabetes.
 Diabetic and obesity sometimes go in hand and with that come high blood pressure which is definitely not a good combination.
 But you can do something about it like regular exercise and a healthy diet.
 Basically, just remember to take good care of yourself to avoid that kind of disease.

 6: Can you be obese?

 Yes, but there are some limitations to take into account.
-The limits of obesety is a maximum BMI at 35.
-Like if you are 180 cm and weight over 120 kg you could lose your medical and license.
+The limit of obesity is a maximum BMI at 35.
+Like if you are 180 cm and weigh over 120 kg you could lose your medical license.
 This is a crucial matter because if an emergency appears you need to evacuate through the window and fit!

 7: Can you be too thin?